Firefox OS: B2G OS

 B2G OS (Boot 2 Gecko) was a community-developed mobile operating system, and the successor to Firefox OS.
 It follows the Firefox OS goal of providing a complete, community-based alternative operating system, that runs software as web applications.
 Its mobile apps therefore use open web standards and programming languages such as JavaScript and HTML5, a robust privilege model, and open web APIs that can communicate directly with the device's hardware.

 It is now the basis of KaiOS which has (as of January 2019) over 17 percent of the Indian mobile phone market and is the third most popular phone OS.
 KaiOS is closed-source.

 History

 B2G OS was forked from Firefox OS following Mozilla's decision to discontinue support for their mobile operating system.
 The decision was made, according to Ari Jaaksi and David Bryant, in order to "evolve quickly and enable substantial new architectural changes in Gecko, Mozilla’s Platform Engineering organization needs to remove all B2G-related code from mozilla-central."

 As of 2017, B2G OS is no longer maintained.

+Capyloon

+Capyloon is a modern fork of Firefox OS started in 2022 which additionally makes use of decentralized web technologies such as IPFS.

+Builds are available for Pixel 3a and Pixel 6a devices, as well as GSI images for Android 10 based devices.
+Linux mobile devices such as the PinePhone, PinePhone Pro and Librem 5 are also supported.